Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220330_foundry_relnotes.md

 * Product editions:
     * Documentation articles can be renamed.
     * Documentation can be added.
 * Catalog manager role added.
-A catalog manager can manipulate the entire product lifecycle from its creation to its marketplace publication.
+A catalog manager can manipulate the entire product lifecycle from its creation to its Marketplace publication.

 ## Fixed issues